ggunay/lambda-forwarder/README.md

 # AWS Lambda Forwarder for API Gateway Test Environment

-This repository contains a simple AWS Lambda function written in Python, designed to be used in a test environment for AWS API Gateway and Lambda functions.
-The Lambda function acts as a message forwarder, accepting a query as input, sending the query to an external API, and returning the response back to the API Gateway.
+This project contains a Lambda function integrated with API Gateway to create a simple message forwarder with API-Key Authentication.
+The function takes a JSON input with a "query" field and forwards it to an external API endpoint.
+The external API will return a response in JSON format, which is then parsed and sent back to the requestor.

 ## Requirements